University of Johannesburg: Recent history

 It was envisioned that a modern university would spring from unification, and not separation, as it was enforced in the past.
-The University of Johannesburg, established on 1 January 2005, is the result of the incorporation of the East Rand and Soweto campuses of Vista University into the Rand Afrikaans University (RAU) (1 January 2004).
-The merger of the modified RAU and the Technikon Witwatersrand took place on 1 January 2005 thus creating the University of Johannesburg (UJ).
+The University of Johannesburg, established on 1 January 2005, is the result of the incorporation of the East Rand and Soweto campuses of Vista University into the Rand Afrikaans University (RAU).
+The merger of the modified RAU and the Technikon Witwatersrand took place on 1 January 2005 thus creating the University of Johannesburg.

-The integration of these institutions – with seemingly more differences that similarities, offers UJ a unique identity and character, which serves to bridge the chasms that previously divided South Africa.
-Indeed, no other university in South Africa truly represents the rainbow nation like University of Johannesburg.
+The integration of these institutions – with seemingly more differences than similarities, offers the University of Johannesburg a unique identity and character, which serves to bridge the chasms that previously divided South Africa.
+Indeed, no other university in South Africa truly represents the rainbow nation like the University of Johannesburg.

-The incorporation and merger was part of a series of major programmes which restructured higher education in South Africa; a result of the National Plan for Higher Education (2001).
+The incorporation and merger was part of a series of major programmes that restructured higher education in South Africa; a result of the National Plan for Higher Education (2001).
 Consequently, this meant there was a reduction from 36 universities and technikons to 22 higher education institutions.
 South Africa now has 11 traditional universities, five universities of technology and six comprehensive institutions.

 Logo and brand identityThe University of Johannesburg distinguishes itself from its previous institutions as a new, adaptable and progressive institution.
-Early on it was decided that UJ did not want a coat of arms and motto, as are custom with other tertiary educational institutions in South Africa.
+Early on, it was decided that UJ did not want a coat of arms and motto, as is customary with other tertiary educational institutions in South Africa.
 The administration decided rather to opt for a logo and brand identity.
 An internal competition was held where current students could put forward their proposals.
-In the interim, the previous motto of the Rand Afrikaans University "Diens Deur Kennis" (Afrikaans for Service Through Knowledge) was maintained.
+In the interim, the previous motto of the Rand Afrikaans University "Diens Deur Kennis" (Afrikaans for Service Through Knowledge) was retained.

-The design by Joey Hifi was chosen as the official logo of the university.
-Present in the design are two hoopoos upupa africana.
-The hoopoo is the official mascot of the UJ Sports Bureau.